llepogam/JEDHA/Block 1  - Kayak Project/README.md

 - **00_Cities**: Contains data and scripts related to the French cities selected and their information
   - `cities.txt`: Initial list of cities to analyze
-  - `coordinates.csv`: Geocoded city data with INSEE codes
+  - `coordinates.csv` & `get_coordinates.ipynb`: Geocoded city data with INSEE codes and script used to get them based on the name
   - `weather.csv` & `weather_aggregated.csv`: Weather data outputs
   - `booking.json`: Final hotel data
   - `image/`: Directory for generated visualizations